mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 nothing # hide
 ```

 This function attempts to restore observability using pseudomeasurements.
-As a result, the inclusion of measurements from `Pseudowattmeter 2` and `Pseudovarmeter 2` facilitates observability restoration, and these measurements are subsequently added to the `device` variable:
+As a result, the inclusion of measurements from `Wattmeter 2 (Pseudo)` and `Varmeter 2 (Pseudo)` facilitates observability restoration, and these measurements are subsequently added to the `device` variable:
 ```@repl ACSEObservabilityAnalysis
 device.wattmeter.label
 device.varmeter.label